FrankFlitton/vuejs-typography-filters/README.md

 [![npm](https://img.shields.io/npm/v/vuejs-typography-filters.svg)](https://www.npmjs.com/package/vuejs-typography-filters) [![vue2](https://img.shields.io/badge/vue-2.x-brightgreen.svg)](https://vuejs.org/)

+This package is WIP.

-> A collection of filters to help you control your type and own your layout!
+A collection of filters to help you control your type and own your layout.
+These practical and lightweight filters will help you deliver your interface without compromising on typographic handling.

+Make those typos vanish from your app!

 ## Filters